dcsobral/seedGen/README.md

 * Retrieving Seeds
   - `uz.sh`: Extracts a preview into its own directory;
   - `prefabs.sh`: Extracts prefab information of all previews of a size;
+  - `previews.sh`: Extracts all previews of a size, and generates a montage;
+  - `spawnpoints.sh`: Extracts spawn points from all seeds (for debugging);
 * Comparing Seeds
   - `sortBySpecialPrefabs.sh`: Sort prefabs by the number of unique "interesting" prefabs;
   - `sortByPrefabs.sh`: Sort prefabs by number of prefabs;